What to Expect if You Receive an IRS Final Notice of Intent to Levy

 If you owe more than $50,000 or can’t pay off the tax bill by the collection statute expiration date, you will have to jump through more hoops to get a payment plan.
 However, it’s still possible.

-Offer in compromise
+Submit an Offer in Compromise

 The IRS may be willing to settle your tax debt for less than you owe if you prove that you cannot pay the full balance.
-To qualify, you have to provide the IRS will detailed information about your income and assets.
+To qualify, you have to provide the IRS with detailed information about your income and assets.

 If you can prove that requiring you to pay the tax debt will cause economic hardship, the IRS will temporarily stop collection actions against you.